Leuschner Observatory: History

 In 1965, the observatory was relocated a short distance east of the Berkeley campus in the hills of Lafayette, California, on the 283 acre Russell Reservation.
 In 1968, the observatory was equipped with a new 30 in Ritchey-Chretien telescope built by Tinsley Laboratories.
 Since, the observatory has been used as a testing ground for a variety of experiments and instruments.
 The predecessor to the Katzman Automatic Imaging Telescope was tested at Leuschner Observatory in the early 1990s, and in the early 2000s, the first prototype of the telescopes used at the Allen Telescope Array was unveiled at Leuschner.
 Leuschner Observatory's 30 in telescope continues to be regularly used in undergraduate astronomical instruction, while the 20 in telescope was decommissioned and is in disrepair.
 In 2012, the physics and astronomy department of San Francisco State University bought into the 30 in telescope.
 SF State and UC Berkeley staff jointly refurbished and upgraded the motors and control system of the larger telescope; SF State also installed a remote observing station based in its frequently fog-laden San Francisco campus.

+In 1972, the original Leuschner observatory dome was donated to Stanford University as part of the construction of the Stanford Student Observatory.
+The dome was cut in half and moved from Berkeley to the observatory, located on a hill overlooking the golf course next to the Center for Advanced Study in the Behavioral Sciences.
+The dome was reassembled, and a new motor drive was built to rotate the dome.
+The observatory was dedicated in October 1973, and is regularly used for classes and public viewing.

 Instruments

 Optical/infrared

 Leuschner Observatory houses two optical telescopes, one with a 30 in diameter and the other with a 20 in diameter.
 As of 2010, the 20 in telescope is not usable, and the 30 in telescope is undergoing upgrades.
-The 30 in telescope is of Ritchey-Chretien design, and is equipped with both a charge coupled device (CCD) for observations in visible light and an infrared detector that was fabricated in 2000 in order to create an infrared laboratory course for undergraduate students at UC Berkeley.
+The 30 in telescope is of Ritchey-Chretien design, and is equipped with both a CCD for observations in visible light and an infrared detector that was fabricated in 2000 in order to create an infrared laboratory course for undergraduate students at UC Berkeley.
 Both optical telescopes are also outfitted with control systems which allow them be automated, meaning observations are made with minimal human intervention.